AlexVplle/nn_lib/README.md

 # nn_lib

-A high-performance neural network library written in Rust with support for both CPU and Metal GPU backends.
+Neural network library written in Rust with support for both CPU and Metal GPU backends.

 ## Features